 Strengths of the Solid Flange Reaction Torque Sensor

-- Straightforward installation, in less axial length than needed for a rotary torque sensor
+- Easy installation, requires less axial length than that of a rotary torque sensor

 - Simple mounting — no keyed shafts or couplings